-Table 5. p-values of wind speed standardised residuals before, during and after the eclipse
+Table 5.
+The p-values of wind speed standardized residuals before, during and after the eclipse.

-Time (UT) Force 0 Force 1 Force 2 Force $\geq 3$
+time (UT) Force 0 Force 1 Force 2 Force ≥ 3

 0940 0.006 0.539 0.062 0.808

 1030 0.006 0.539 0.062 0.808

-Assessment of the wind direction appears to have been challenging, as indicated by the comparatively fewer wind direction observations relative to the temperature, cloudiness and wind speed observations (see Figure 1).
+Assessment of the wind direction appears to have been challenging, as indicated by the comparatively fewer wind direction observations relative to the temperature, cloudiness and wind speed observations (figure 1).
 As of yet we have been unable to establish if the reported wind directions can be used to infer anything about eclipse-driven changes in the wind direction.
-Ref.
-[10] also investigated eclipse-driven wind direction changes and found a temporary backing of the wind direction by approximately $20^{\circ}$ .
-These direction changes are smaller than could easily be resolved by the NEWEx wind directions, which were recorded in terms of the 8-point compass directions, and so have an angular resolution of $45^{\circ}$ .
-The low angular resolution of the NEWEx wind directions, coupled with slightly less participation in the wind direction measurements, means it may be difficult to glean any information on eclipse-driven wind direction changes from the NEWEx data.
+Gray & Harrison [6] also investigated eclipse-driven wind direction changes and found a temporary backing of the wind direction by approximately 20°.
+These direction changes are smaller than could easily be resolved by the NEWEx wind directions, which were recorded in terms of the eight-point compass directions, and so have an angular resolution of 45°.
+The low angular resolution of the NEWEx wind directions, coupled with slightly less participation in the wind direction measurements, means that it may be difficult to glean any information on eclipse-driven wind direction changes from the NEWEx data.

-5. Conclusions
+5. Conclusion

-The National Eclipse Weather Experiment (NEWEx) was, as far as we know, a world first, in measuring and analysing eclipse changes in the weather on a national scale, in close-to real-time, through engagement of a network of Citizen Scientists.
-Through this engagement with the public, NEWEx collected 15606 meteorological observations from 309 locations within the UK.
-From these data we have been able to derive estimates of the near-surface air temperature, cloudiness and near-surface wind speed fields across many UK sites.
-Additionally, NEWEx gained the attention of both the national and local press and was well received by the public and it therefore served as a very positive science outreach experience.
-These aspects of NEWEx are discussed by [18].
+The NEWEx was, as far as we know, a world first, in measuring and analysing eclipse changes in the weather on a national scale, in close to real time, through engagement of a network of citizen scientists.
+Through this engagement with the public, NEWEx collected 15 606 meteorological observations from 309 locations within the UK.
+From these data, we have been able to derive estimates of the near-surface air temperature, cloudiness and near-surface wind speed fields across many UK sites.
+Additionally, NEWEx gained the attention of both the national and local press and was well received by the public, and it therefore served as a very positive science outreach experience.
+These aspects of NEWEx are discussed in [7].